Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas and its opponents have not yet combined for more than 62 points -- this matchup's over/under -- in a game this season.
+- Texas and its opponents have not yet scored more than 62 points -- this matchup's over/under -- in a game this season.

 - Texas Tech's games have gone over 62 points in only one opportunity this season.

-- The two teams combine to average 79 points per game, 17 more than the over/under in this contest.
+- Saturday's total is 17 points lower than the two team's combined 79 points per game average.

-- This contest's over/under is 21.4 points above the 40.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 40.6 points per game, 21.4 fewer than this contest's over/under.

 - The Longhorns and their opponents score an average of 55.7 points per game, 6.3 fewer than Saturday's total.